debiki/talkyard/README.md

 Like Disqus — but lightweight, no ads, no tracking.
 Configure in the Admin Area, the Settings tab, the Embedded Comments sub tab. — Read more about blog comments, and an optional hosting service, here: https://www.talkyard.io/blog-comments

-A Disqus importer was just completed, a bit untested though (Aug 2019) — talk with us [in the forum](https://www.talkyard.io/forum/) if you want to migrate from Disqus to Talkyard.
+There's a Disqus importer — talk with us [in the forum](https://www.talkyard.io/forum/) if you want to migrate from Disqus to Talkyard.

 <br>